-Always try to use a lightweight theme for your Magento store.
+Always try to use a lightweight fastest Magento theme.
 A light theme helps in improving the loading speed of Magento 2.

 Always try to use a bug-free third-party extension on your Magento 2 store.
 This goes without saying, but many people tend to use extensions without checking or confirming if it might contain bugs or not which affect your Magento speed.

 Images Should be Fully Optimized

 As your store contains tons of product images which will slow down your Magento speed.
-So, all these images should be optimized.
+So, all these images should be properly optimized.
 The key points in optimizing the images are: